 Resources

-Resources provide an unified way to load and access binary data used by handlers to achieve their functionality.
-For example, the Download handler serves a single file on request - where the content of the file originates from is not important for the handler to achieve it’s functionality.
+Resources provide a unified way to load and access binary data used by handlers to achieve their functionality.
+For example, the Download handler serves a single file on request - where the content of the file originates from is not important for the handler to achieve its functionality.

 var resource = Resource.FromFile("/var/www/downloads/myvideo.mp4"); // or FromString, FromAssembly, ...